mckennapsean/dissertation/content/03-framework.md

 cannot or cannot easily be solved using existing visualization tools.
-These opportunities may also include higher level themes discovered through the domain characterization, such as workflow inefficiencies when a collaborator may use static visualization tools in a pipeline that is slow and not interactive thus making comparison tasks more difficult.
+These opportunities may also include higher level themes discovered through the domain characterization, such as workflow inefficiencies when a collaborator may use static visualization tools in a pipeline that is slow and not interactive, thus making comparison tasks more difficult.
 Design **constraints** are rigid limitations from the project that the visualization designer must work with, such as rigid deadlines, limited hardware or computing systems, and access to